 Content audit example

-• no clear internal path from the glossary content to the commercial pages
+- No clear internal path from the informational content to the product trial page

 Common mistakes in content audits